sahil-lokhande-16/NVIDIA-Stock-Price-Prediction/ReadMe.txt

 - Data Cleaning is done in SQL and then exported in the same .csv format

-- Before running the python script, install the necessary libraries (creating a local environment is recommended) and make necessary location changes.
+- Before running the Python/Jupyter Notebook script, install the necessary libraries (creating a local environment is recommended) and make necessary location changes.

 - Run the Python script to train and evaluate models.